Iranian Journal of Veterinary Research (IJVR)

 1- Full paper (original article): A full paper covers a full report of the results of original research required for the precise description and clear interpretation of the work.

 2- Review article: Review article is written by scholar(s) and expert(s) in the field who has (have) already published proper number of research papers on the same subject.
 In the review article, the results of published research are closely evaluated, the strong and weak points are stated, and suggestions for further improvement are provided.
 The editor of IJVR welcomes review articles; however, preliminary discussion with the editor regarding the subject and length of the article is advisable before submission.

 3- Short paper: Short papers are intended to rapidly communicate novel ideas and results in new and developing areas of veterinary sciences, but are limited in the level of performed investigations, and are thus insufficient to fill the requirements of a full paper.
 Short papers may be submitted to the journal as such, or may result from a request to condense a regular paper during the review process.

 4- Scientific report: These articles deal with important issues to clinicians and biomedical researchers in all areas of veterinary sciences.
-These types of articles include a title page, abstract, case description, results, discussion and references sections.
+These types of articles include a title page, abstract, introduction, case description, results, discussion and references sections.

 5- Letter to editor: Letters on all topics related to the science and practice of veterinary medicine would be considered for publication.
 The length should not usually exceed 400 words and may be shortened for publication.
 References should be given when necessary.
 Up to two photographs can be accommodated if appropriate and tables will occasionally be allowed.
 Full address details of all authors as well as an e-mail address for the corresponding author should be supplied and will be published.